GabeScott/standard-works-vault/General Conference/2009 October - Be Ready.md

 # Be Ready

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2009 General Conference*

+>*The preparation that counts will be made by the young men making choices to rise to their great destiny as priesthood servants for God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/be-ready?lang=eng)